seinecle/codapps/src/main/asciidoc/subdir/advanced-styling_temp_pdf.md

 To change the style of our Button to "ButtonItalicBlue" that we just created, we simply need to modify the property "UIID":

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vRRLq-K1XIQZHjUsrFZ2mvdkNW7nthDTPojjLYTC5P_l5hbU4e8-MjFbN5iVsi85wxo9ZM7SXvLfEV7/pub?w=1440&h=1080[align="center",title="Opening the GUI Builder and changing the property UIID"]
+image::Opening-the-GUI-Builder-and-changing-the-property-UIID.png[align="center",title="Opening the GUI Builder and changing the property UIID"]
+{nbsp} +

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vR2Y3Hb_okOduPZpdL8Y6PnvKTrJB8NN4iS1TIAJCbm_yOGcx-QYMMU-KDFFpuD4jSzQ0gKcZ78G50t/pub?w=1437&h=793[align="center",title="The text of the Button is now in italics and blue"]
+image::The-text-of-the-Button-is-now-in-italics-and-blue.png[align="center",title="The text of the Button is now in italics and blue"]
+{nbsp} +

 //ST: !
 You noticed that a problem occurred: yes, the Button is styled as we want *except that the text is now aligned to the left, not centered!*